Rodent: Characteristics

+Teeth

 The distinguishing feature of the rodents is their pairs of continuously growing, razor-sharp, open-rooted incisors.
 These incisors have thick layers of enamel on the front and little enamel on the back.
 Because they do not stop growing, the animal must continue to wear them down so that they do not reach and pierce the skull.
 As the incisors grind against each other, the softer dentine on the rear of the teeth wears away, leaving the sharp enamel edge shaped like the blade of a chisel.
 Most species have up to 22 teeth with no canines or anterior premolars.
 A gap, or diastema, occurs between the incisors and the cheek teeth in most species.
 This allows rodents to suck in their cheeks or lips to shield their mouth and throat from wood shavings and other inedible material, discarding this waste from the sides of their mouths.
 Chinchillas and guinea pigs have a high-fiber diet; their molars have no roots and grow continuously like their incisors.

 In many species, the molars are relatively large, intricately structured, and highly cusped or ridged.
 Rodent molars are well equipped to grind food into small particles.
 The jaw musculature is strong.
 The lower jaw is thrust forward while gnawing and is pulled backwards during chewing.
 Gnawing uses incisors and chewing uses molars, however, due to the cranial anatomy of rodents these feeding methods cannot be used at the same time and are considered to be mutually exclusive.
-Among rodents, the masseter muscles plays a key role in chewing, making up 60% - 80% of the total muscle mass among masticatory muscles and reflects rodents herbivorous diet.
+Among rodents, the masseter muscle plays a key role in chewing, making up 60% – 80% of the total muscle mass among masticatory muscles and reflects rodents' herbivorous diet.
 Rodent groups differ in the arrangement of the jaw muscles and associated skull structures, both from other mammals and amongst themselves.

 The Sciuromorpha, such as the eastern grey squirrel, have a large deep masseter, making them efficient at biting with the incisors.
 The Myomorpha, such as the brown rat, have enlarged temporalis and masseter muscles, making them able to chew powerfully with their molars.

+Other facial features

 In rodents, masseter muscles insert behind the eyes and contribute to eye boggling that occurs during gnawing where the quick contraction and relaxation of the muscle causes the eyeballs to move up and down.
 The Hystricomorpha, such as the guinea pig, have larger superficial masseter muscles and smaller deep masseter muscles than rats or squirrels, possibly making them less efficient at biting with the incisors, but their enlarged internal pterygoid muscles may allow them to move the jaw further sideways when chewing.
 The cheek pouch is a specific morphological feature used for storing food and is evident in particular subgroups of rodents like kangaroo rats, hamsters, chipmunks and gophers which have two bags that may range from the mouth to the front of the shoulders.
 True mice and rats do not contain this structure but their cheeks are elastic due to a high degree of musculature and innervation in the region.